Face the Nation: Moderators

-The program has been hosted by ten moderators to date, beginning with Bill Shadel.
+The program has been hosted by ten moderators to date, beginning with Ted Koop.
 The current moderator, Margaret Brennan, has hosted since February 2018.

 The following is the list of moderators for Face the Nation:

 Program length

 The program ran 30 minutes for much of its history.
 It expanded to 60 minutes for a preliminary 20-week period in April 2012, and was extended to that time length permanently on July 29, 2012.
 There is a deliberate break between the first and second half of the program, to allow local affiliates to begin airing another program if they wish to do so.

-Approximately 81% of the stations affiliated with CBS air the second half-hour contiguously with the first; the remainder either do not air the second half-hour at all or air that portion of the program on a tape delayed basis, because of station commitments to other programming (mainly station-produced NFL pre-game shows leading into The NFL Today, along with E/I commitments and advertorial or outdoors programming).
+Approximately 81% of the stations affiliated with CBS air the second half-hour contiguously with the first; the remainder either do not air the second half-hour at all such as KDKA, or air that portion of the program on a tape delayed basis, because of station commitments to other programming (mainly station-produced NFL pre-game shows leading into The NFL Today, along with E/I commitments and advertorial, outdoors or religious programming).
 Other stations choose to air the second half-hour after primetime following their late local newscasts or in a later time slot as part of their late night schedule, though the number of stations carrying the full hour in pattern has increased over time with the end of former commitments as of 2017, from 64% in 2012.

 Face the Nation was the last Sunday public affairs program to extend its length to a full hour.
 The move came as a way to draw viewers away from competitors.

 In popular media

 Face the Nation has been mentioned by Stephen Colbert using the nickname "The Nation Face" on several occasions.

-The comic strip Grin and Bear It satirized the show as "Faze The Nation".
+The comic strip Grin and Bear It satirized the show as "Faze the Nation".